Search results for:

 Definition of Cryptocurrency: Cryptocurrency is, like the name suggests, a currency.
 What kind of currency, you ask?
 Virtual currency!
 It is digital money that is encrypted over the internet when it is exchanged for goods or services.
-In fact, there is actually no tangible form of cryptocurrency.
+There is no tangible form of cryptocurrency.
 It is solely digital.

-Cryptocurrency is a bit of an outlier because, unlike other forms of currency, it forgoes any backing from a central bank or company.
+Cryptocurrency is an outlier because it forgoes any backing from a central bank or company, unlike other forms of currency.

 In Other Words: There is no 'cryptocurrency bank' where large quantities of cryptocurrency are stored.

-In Other, Other Words: Cryptocurrency is decentralized, meaning no corporation, individual, or government has any kind of power over it.
-It is its own boss, and the government can’t tell it what to do!
+In Other, Other Words: Cryptocurrency is decentralized, meaning no corporation, individual, or government has any power over it.
+It is its boss, and the government can't tell it what to do!
 Well, kind of.
 You see, per the IRS, your cryptocurrency will be taxed.

-Another benefit of decentralization is that there is no place storing copious amounts of cryptocurrency that could get robbed or hacked.
+Another benefit of decentralization is that there is no place to store copious amounts of cryptocurrency that could get robbed or hacked.

 As a precursor to our journey of conceptualizing cryptocurrency, we will briefly review a little bit of cryptocurrency history.

 In 2009, the very first cryptocurrency exchange occurred.
-Please join us as we sing, “A whole new world!”
-The individual who came up with the idea goes by the pseudonym Satoshi Nakamoto.
-Various compelling conspiracies maintain that Nakamoto is not a real person, but rather a group of multinational companies.
+Please join us as we sing, "A whole new world!"
+The individual who came up with the idea goes by the pseudonym, Satoshi Nakamoto.
+Various compelling conspiracies maintain that Nakamoto is not a natural person but rather a group of multinational companies.

-Although Nakamoto is credited to the invention of cryptocurrency, many entrepreneurs and technical experts had been researching this kind of currency years prior.
+Although Nakamoto is credited with the invention of cryptocurrency, many entrepreneurs and technical experts had been researching this kind of currency years prior.

-Just one year after the genesis of cryptocurrency, huge changes were made in the algorithms that encrypt transactions because of a major incident.
+Just one year after the cryptocurrency genesis, massive changes were made in the algorithms that encrypt transactions because of a significant incident.
 Someone hacked the system.

 Multiple forms of cryptocurrency existed by the year 2010.
 Can you believe that we now have thousands of different cryptocurrency options?
 Life seems to change in the blink of an eye sometimes.
-What’s that?
+What's that?
 Too philosophical?
 Dually noted.
-Let’s get back on track by conceptualizing blockchain, the technology that makes it possible to carry out transactions using cryptocurrency.
+Let's get back on track by conceptualizing blockchain, which makes it possible to carry out transactions using cryptocurrency.

 A fair question might be, "Is blockchain a metaphorical chain of blocks?"
 In a sense, it is!

-Definition of Blockchain Technology: This is the technology that backs cryptocurrency, as it is the scaffolding in which the figurative home of this currency resides.
+Definition of Blockchain Technology: This is the technology that backs cryptocurrency.
+It is the scaffolding in which the symbolic home of this currency resides.

 Blockchain ensures cryptocurrency exchanges are smooth and secure because it takes note of each transaction made using cryptocurrency.
-You can think of blockchain as the security guard for each and every cryptocurrency transaction.
+You can think of blockchain as the security guard for every cryptocurrency transaction.